othman-19/re-former/README.md

 4. In the terminal cd into re-former.

+5. Install bundle by typing `bundle install` and update it by typing `bundle update` in the terminal.

-5. Run the rails server by typing `rails server` in the terminal.
+6. Run the rails server by typing `rails server` in the terminal.

-6. Open a browser page and type this url `http://localhost:3000/users/new`.
+7. Open a browser page and type this url `http://localhost:3000/users/new`.

-7. If you get an error message on the browser like this: "Migrations are pending.
+8. If you get an error message on the browser like this: "Migrations are pending.
 To resolve this issue, run: bin/rails db:migrate RAILS_ENV=development", just got to the terminal and run: `bin/rails db:migrate RAILS_ENV=development` then refresh your page.

-7. Enter a valid information and submit to create a new user.
+9. Enter a valid information and submit to create a new user.

-8. Open a new browser tab (or page) and type this url `http://localhost:3000/users/1/edit` to edit the user with id = 1.
+10. Open a new browser tab (or page) and type this url `http://localhost:3000/users/1/edit` to edit the user with id = 1.

-9. You can change the `id` number in `http://localhost:3000/users/id/edit` to edit another user witch have that `id` number.
+11. You can change the `id` number in `http://localhost:3000/users/id/edit` to edit another user witch have that `id` number.

 ## Contributor(s)
 1. [Othamane Naamani](https://github.com/othman-19/).